vinaygopinath/androidtutorial/app/views/concept_lessons/_android_hello_world.html.md

 Once you deploy your app, **check bottom-right of Eclipse** for deployment progress.
 It should say something like `Launching HelloCodelearn: (xx%)`

 <br/>
-<%= image_tag "hello-android/deployment-in-progress.png", alt: "Deployment In Progress", title: "Deployment In Progress" %>
+<%= image_tag "hello-android/deployment-in-progress.png", alt: "Android Hello World Deployment In Progress", title: "Android Hello World Deployment In Progress" %>
 <br/>
 <br/>